(CRICOS Code: 110810F)

 On successful completion of this course students are awarded the nationally recognised qualification: SIT60322 Advanced Diploma of Hospitality Management.

-Trinity Institute (Australia) will deliver this qualification over 78 weeks, including 48 weeks of training and assessment, 6 weeks of Vocational Placement, and 24 weeks of holidays.
-During terms training and assessment occurs over 20 hours per week.
-It is recommended that students spend an additional 4 hours per week on study, research, practice and assessment preparation.
+Trinity Institute (Australia) delivers this qualification over 78 weeks, including 48 weeks of training and assessment, 6 weeks of Vocational Placement, and 24 weeks of holidays.

 - Level 5, 770 George Street, Sydney NSW 2000